-What is the function of an SR22 insurance?
+What is the Function of an SR22 Ohio Insurance?

-It is basically going to be a form given by your state and insurer certifying that you have the necessary insurance coverage.
+SR22 Ohio is basically going to be a form given by your state and insurer certifying that you have the necessary insurance coverage (or Financial Responsibility – FR).
 It does not provide any insurance as such, but is merely a document acknowledging the fact that you have insurance in case of any accident.
 The exact terms and conditions vary from state to state.
-For Sr22 Ohio, it provides for $25,000 in bodily injury and the same amount in property damage.
+For Sr-22 Ohio, it provides for $25,000 in bodily injury and the same amount in property damage.
 Though this insures you as a driver, it does not necessarily insure your vehicle.

 - DUI or driving when under the influence of alcohol or drugs

-- Being involved in an accident while driving an uninsured vehicle
+- Being involved in an accident while driving an uninsured motor vehicle

 - Being detained for any form of reckless driving

-If you do need to get an Sr22 Ohio, then the Motor Vehicle Department of the State will let you know this through mail or some other notification.
+If you do need to get an Sr22 Ohio coverage, then the Motor Vehicle Department of the State (Ohio B.M.V.) will let you know this through mail or some other notification.
 If you have not received any such directive from a government institution, then you will not need to get this insurance.

-How does the SR22 work for citizens of Ohio?
+How Does the SR22 Works for Citizens of Ohio?

 Ohio’s insurance system is based on an at-fault policy.
 So your insurer is required to pay the amount only if it has been determined that you are the driver at fault.
-But if you are a high-risk driver, then it is very important that you keep your Sr22 Ohio safe with you.
+But if you are a high-risk driver, then it is very important that you keep your Sr-22 form Ohio safe with you.
 Otherwise there can be bad consequences.

-You don not even need to be directly involved in an accident to get in trouble for failure to have an Sr-22.
+You do not even need to be directly involved in an accident to get in trouble for failure to have an Sr22.
 Even if you get pulled over, there are hefty fines to be paid, according to the rules of Sr-22 Ohio.
 The first offense will be a suspension of 90 days with a fine of $150.
 A second offense is a $300 fine with a one year suspension.
-Also Ohio law states that the DMV must randomly check 5% of all vehicle owners to ensure that they are financially insured.
+Also Ohio law states that the DMV must randomly check 5% of all motor vehicle owners to ensure that they can show proof of Financial Responsibility (FR).
 So you might land into problems if you are not involved in any direct offence.

-For Sr22 Ohio, the premium varies a lot and is dependent on a number of different factors.
-Some of these include:
+For an Sr22 Bond in Ohio, the premium varies a lot and is dependent on a number of different factors.
+Some of these factors include: